 October is "Sunday's on Stage" at the beautiful Parkway Central Library Montgomery Auditorum

 KEEPERS OF THE CULTURE'S 21st ANNUAL FAMILY DAY CONCERT!

 Presenting: "AIN'T IT FUNNY"

 SUNDAY @ 2PM

-A themed showcase with storytelling from all areas of African and African American culture.
-We bring it all home with Ananci, Aesop, Songs Of Freedom and more!
+A themed showcase with storytelling from all areas of African and American culture.
+We bring it all home from Aesop, Ananci, Bre' Rabbit, Songs Of Freedom and more!